-The Rabdentse Ruins are the ruins of the palace which was destroyed by the Nepalese army.
+Rabdentse Ruins are the ruins of the palace which was destroyed by the Nepalese Army.
 The ruins of the palace as well as the chortens (the place where the prayers were done in the palace) remain as a reminiscence of the former kingdom of Sikkim.

-The palace is preserved by the Archeological Survey of India and is also considered to be a monument of national importance India.
+The palace is preserved by the Archaeological Survey of India and is also considered to be a monument of national importance in India.